garyjob/blog/drafts/2025-12-17-innocence-and-progress-reflections-on-community-floods-and-puzzling-contrasts.md

 - Lately, I’ve been curbing my natural impulse to just drive around or move for the sake of moving.
 I’ve always had this itch to keep busy, to roam.
 But I’m deliberately creating space—doing less—to see more clearly where my free time and mental resources should go.
 It’s counterintuitive, this idea that slowing down could lead to higher leverage, that less could somehow achieve more.
 And yet, in that stillness, I’m starting to spot what truly matters.

 I’m left wondering about this stark contrast in my physiological responses—nothing with Chives’ situation, just a default action, but a deep, physical sadness with Paul’s story.
 What flips that switch?
 Is it the in-person storytelling, the tone, the immediacy?
 And this divide between prediction and reality—how do I build a new mental model when my own reactions puzzle me?
 What about you—have you ever noticed such contrasting responses to similar situations, and how do you make sense of it?
 I’d love to hear.

-**Suggested Categories:** Community, Personal Reflection, Climate Impact, Oracle Insights

-I’ve got more thoughts bubbling up around this puzzling contrast in emotional responses, the oracle’s messages, and how stillness might help bridge these divides.
-Should we dig deeper into one of these—like why some stories hit hard while others don’t, or reconstructing mental models through subtle cues?
-Or zoom in on the carbon credit research with Grok?
-Let me know where you’d like to take this next.